Know More About Cirrhosis & How is it Related to The Liver.

 - Primary sclerosing cholangitis (inflammation/scarring in the bile duct)

-What are the signs and symptoms of cirrhosis?
+What are the symptoms and signs of cirrhosis?

 There are very few or no symptoms of liver disease in the initial stage.
 What makes cirrhosis more serious is that patients feel healthy unless certain tests are done which can only detect it.
 Yashoda Hospital & Research Centre shares this grave concern with you as we put before you a list of symptoms to watch out for.